jimburton/scrabble/chapters/Chapter1.md

 letterToScoreMap :: Map Letter Int letterToScoreMap = Map.fromList letterToScoreList

 -- | Find the score of a letter.
-Exported. scoreLetter :: Letter -> Int scoreLetter = fromJust . flip Map.lookup letterToScoreMap
+Safe. scoreLetter :: Letter -> Int scoreLetter = fromJust . flip Map.lookup letterToScoreMap

 ```

-Of these functions, the only one we want to export is `scoreLetter`
-(and so it's the only function that has `haddock`-style
-comments).
-Good information hiding and encapsulation is key to
-creating software that is nice to work on.

 Note the use of `fromJust` in `scoreLetter`.
 The `fromJust` function
 is *unsafe*, meaning that it can fail at runtime causing the program
 to crash.
 This happens when it is called on a value that isn't `Just x`,
 i.e. which is `Nothing`.
 In this case, we know we won't get any
 errors because we know that there is an entry in the map for every
-letter.
-But whenever you use an unsafe function such as `fromJust` or
+letter, so the `scoreLatter` function is safe.
+But whenever you use an
+unsafe function such as `fromJust` or `head`, ask yourself whether
-`head`, ask yourself whether this is definitely the right thing to do.
+this is definitely safe to do.

 ## The board

-A Scrabble board is a 15x15 matrix of rows and columns, and so a natural way to
+A Scrabble board is a 15x15 matrix of rows and columns, so a natural way to
 model it is as a two-dimensional array.
 The values stored in
 the array will be `Maybe Tile`s (i.e. either `Nothing` for an empty
 square, or something like `Just (A,1)` for a square with an 'A' tile